rafaeldpsilva/caravels-building-ui/README.md

 ## Getting Started

-To start using the Energy Management UI, ensure that the Energy Management API is running and accessible.
+To start using the Caravels Building UI, ensure that the Energy Management API is running and accessible.
 The UI will communicate with the API to retrieve and update data as needed.

 Then execute: